iVuDang/COMP-1633-F23-C--Notes-Exercises/README.md

     ```

-    2. Add cerr<< validation/debug print statements
+    2. Add cerr << validation/debug print statements to validate code flow.
     (When adding temporary debug statements, it can be helpful to not indent them.
 This makes them easier to find for removal later)

     ```cpp